 There is no statutory restriction.
-However, it is generally understood that an "applied art", which means a work of art for practical or industrial use, can be protected only when such work involves high aesthetic creativity, although there is a court decision that did not require such high standard.
+However, it is generally understood that an "applied art", which means a work of art for practical or industrial use, can be protected only when the part of the work that possesses an aesthetic characteristic for aesthetic appreciation can be separated from the part that is necessary for practical purposes.